Surface Pro (1st generation)

 The Surface Pro is a 2-in-1 detachable designed and manufactured by Microsoft, and the first generation of the Surface Pro line as part of the Microsoft Surface series.
-It was released in February 2013 and came with a 64-bit version of Windows 8 Pro operating system with a free upgrade possibility to Windows 8.1 Pro, and eventually also Windows 10.
+It was released in February 2013 and came with a 64-bit version of Windows 8.1 Pro operating system with a free upgrade possibility to Windows 10 Pro.
 The device was superseded later in 2013 by the second generation model, Surface Pro 2.

 History

-Initially announced as Surface for Windows 8 Pro on June 18, 2012, at a Los Angeles event, Microsoft later renamed the device to Surface Pro, and launched it on February 9, 2013.
+Initially announced as Surface for Windows 8.1 Pro on June 18, 2012, at a Los Angeles event, Microsoft later renamed the device to Surface Pro, and launched it on February 9, 2013.
 Microsoft did not take pre-orders for the Surface Pro.
 It was available for a purchase on February 9, 2013, in the United States, Canada and China, and was released on May 23, 2013, in the United Kingdom and a number of other countries.